Nicholas-Gilman.jpg

 trigo fermentado con espuma de kefir @ Eska

 Valenta adds, “Due to the massive tourism we have in Prague, there is still a big divide between where the locals and the tourists eat.
 The latter tend to demand “views” and “picturesque surroundings”.
 The restaurants know this and focus more on the visuals than on the food.”
 So culinary tourism has yet to take hold in Prague.
 But that is rapidly changing.
-At home we can safely say that Malinche is dead; in the Czeck Republic Lenin is gone and Redzepi has taken their place.
+At home we can safely say that Malinche is dead; in the Czeck Republic Lenin is gone and Redzepi has taken his place.

 Less is More: Cercano Comedor